Saturday, August 16, 2014

 The Cockeyed Corpse (Richard S. Prather, 1964)

 Private detective Shell Scott gets an assignment to investigate whether the death of an actress on the set of an obscure nudie flick was an accident or a murder.
-Being bored in the hot L.A., our hero doesn't waste no time to depart to the filming location in Arizona, expecting to have a weekend of paid vacation in the company of the remaining female cast.
-This, of course, won't happen because we know in advance there are some hoods hanging around the ranch where the production takes place.
-And to make things clear to Shell (plus to make action going), two cowboys attempt to shoot him upon his arrival.
+Being bored in the hot L.A., our hero doesn't waste any time to depart for the filming location in Arizona, expecting to have a weekend of paid vacation in the company of the remaining female cast.
+This, of course, won't happen because we know in advance some hoods are hanging around the ranch where the production takes place.
+And to make things clear to Shell (plus to make action go), two cowboys attempt to shoot him upon his arrival.

-So we have a plot, but unfortunately, it doesn't exactly thicken much from here on.
+So we have a plot, but unfortunately, it doesn't thicken much from here on.
 There's almost no mystery or suspense: bad guys try to kill Shell, and beautiful women try to seduce Shell while he tries to prevent them from being killed.
-And this initially interesting and a bit unusual setup of hard-boiled city gangsters and sexploitation movie-makers confined in a rural background pretty soon starts to fade out.
+Initially, this setup of hard-boiled city gangsters and sexploitation movie-makers confined in a rural background is both interesting and unusual, but it soon starts to fade out.

-Weak, hard to swallow plot and pretty unbelievable twist aside, I think that book's style was what annoyed me the most about this one.
+Weak, hard to swallow plot and pretty unbelievable twist aside, that book's style was what annoyed me the most about this one.
 It's only 140 pages long, but it doesn't move anywhere.
 Everything takes ages (that fucking rodeo needs ten pages to complete), and Prather spends more effort on describing trivial stuff than letting the story breathe and develop with any kind of decent pace.
-Also had a bit of a problem with dialogues.
-They are pretty lame and without some cool slang and/or cynical one-liners that one would expect from the hard-boiled PI and city hoodlums (Shell at one stage calls them sub-humans which I had found pretty funny).
+I also had a bit of a problem with the dialogues.
+They are pretty lame and without some cool slang and/or cynical one-liners that one would expect from the hard-boiled PI and city hoodlums (Shell at one stage calls them sub-humans, which I found pretty funny).

-Also didn't care much about our hero.
-He's a kind of a Mike Hammer wannabe - maybe tough enough (he kicks the shit out of the three assholes quite efficiently!) but definitely pretty pathetic at his attempts to be witty or street-wise and failing miserably as a womaniser.
-Check out his thoughts on four girls that were trying to seduce him:
+Also, I didn't care much about our hero.
+He's a kind of Mike Hammer wannabe - maybe tough enough (he kicks the shit out of the three assholes quite efficiently!) but definitely pretty pathetic at his attempts to be witty or street-wise and failing miserably as a womaniser.
+Check out his thoughts on four girls who were trying to seduce him:

 They stuck closer together than was normal, certainly than was fair.
 They were going to barbecue together, to the dance together, and - I got the impression - to bed together, which was certainly a sickening impression.